secretstartups/handbook/content/handbook/sales/commercial/global_digital_smb.md

 Inbound Request - These occur when a customer hand raises, and requests assistance from GitLab.

-Churn & Contraction Mitigation - These occur when the account in question has exhibited signs of low usage/ adoption.
+Churn & Contraction Mitigation - These occur when the account in question has exhibited signs of low usage/ adoption, or payments failed.

 Expansion Opportunities - These occur when the account in question has exhibited signs of growth, and that they are likely to expand.